List of Marvel Comics characters: C: Crimson Pirates

+The Crimson Pirates first came into conflict with the X-Men after their employer Tullamore Voge was captured by Gambit and the Russian authorities.
+The Pirates executed a prison break and temporarily captured several X-Men, who broke free and defeated the slavers.
+Later, Nightcrawler and Scorpion Boy were forced to battle the Pirates when they attempted to kidnap mutant prodigy Ziggy Karst, who was subsequently sheltered at the Jean Grey School for Higher Learning.
+During that fight, Nightcrawler and Bess developed an interest in each other.

+Shortly afterwards, the Pirates accidentally released the Shadow King from his internment, who quickly possessed most of the team.
+Bess turned to Nightcrawler for help, and the Pirates were freed, but in return they kidnapped Scorpion Boy and Ziggy, who had been accidentally dragged along, and fatally wounded Nightcrawler, whereupon the infuritated Bess quit the team.
+The remaining Pirates took the two children to Voge's slave market, where they escaped, and as punishment for their failure, Voge promptly sold the Pirates themselves off as slaves.
+After a recovered Nightcrawler and Bess invaded the slave market and defeated Voge, Bess left to search for her former teammates' whereabouts.

 Augustine Cross

-Augustine Cross is a villain in American comic books published by Marvel Comics.
+Augustine Cross is a character appearing in American comic books published by Marvel Comics.
 The character, created by David Michelinie and John Romita Jr., first appears in Iron Man #145 (April 1981).
 He is Darren Cross's son and Crossfire's second cousin.

 Cross takes over as the CEO of his family business, Cross Technological Enterprises, after his father's death.
 He attends the 24th annual Conclave of Electronics Engineers and Innovators, rubbing shoulders with various representatives of Stark Industries, S.H.I.E.L.D., Cord Conglomerate, and Roxxon.
 Cross is thought to be connected with the Raiders' attacks, for which Edwin Cord is actually responsible.

-Cross later kidnaps Erica Sondheim to transplant a new heart into his father's cryogenically preserved body.
+Cross kidnaps Erica Sondheim to transplant a new heart into his father's cryogenically preserved body.
 He enlists Crossfire's aid to kidnap Cassie Lang, believing that her Pym Particle-irradiated heart can sustain his father's condition.
 Ant-Man and Darren fight while Sondheim transplants another heart into Cassie, and Augustine arrives to save Darren, whose body shrinks as a result of the Pym Particles.

 After Darren refuses to invest in Power Broker's Hench App, Augustine hires Machinesmith to hack into Power Broker's database so that the Cross family can steal an algorithm to create a Hench App knock-off, Lackey.
 Augustine goes into a coma when Ant-Man and Stinger fight Darren and Crossfire.
 His hospitalization leads his father to recruit Egghead and seek vengeance as Yellowjacket.